simonspa/corryvreckan/src/modules/AnalysisParticleFlux/README.md

     *  `zenith_high`: Upper bound of the zenith histogram.
 Defaults to `90 deg`.
     * `zenith_granularity`: Number of bins in $`\vartheta`$ which defaults to `9`.
 * `track_intercept`: Value of $`z`$ where the track angles are calculated.
 Defaults to `0.0` and does not affect the analysis for `straightline` tracks.
+* `angle_unit`:Angle unit of the output histograms.
+Can be either `deg`, `rad` or `mrad`.
+Defaults to `deg`.

 ### Plots produced
 The following plots are produced:

 * 2D histograms:
     * Zenith angle vs. azimuthal angle of tracks
+    * Zenith angle vs. azimuthal angle particle divided by bin solid angle
 * 1D histograms:
     * Histogram of the azimuth angle of tracks
     * Histogram of the zenith angle of tracks
+    * Histogram of the azimuth angle of tracks divided by bin solid angle
+    * Histogram of the zenith angle of tracks divided by bin solid angle

 ### Usage
 This module is intended to be used **after** the `Tracking4D` module: